AloisioPjr/BlogarooApp/README.md

 - No CSRF protection
 - No security headers
 - No role-based access control enforcement
-- Hardcodd, weak session secret
+- Hardcodd and weak session secret
 - EJS templates vulnerable to XSS if improperly used